Casa Vitae History

 Now upon completion, “Casa Vitae” hotel is run by Mr Polyzos’ granddaughter Dr Angeliki Polyzou, who takes great care of the building’s historical heritage as well as the comfort of her guests.
 “Casa Vitae Luxury Hotel” has eight fully renovated spacious and airy luxurious suites, which reflect the historical Venetian and Ottoman styles of their epoch.

 Here, history tends to combine with the traditional Cretan culture of hospitality and warmth.
-The hotel is fully equipped to provide guests with an ambient environment that merges the romance of its past with the tradition of Crete and the comforts of our modern times.
+The Villas are fully equipped to provide guests with an ambient environment that merges the romance of its past with the tradition of Crete and the comforts of our modern times.